Gurdjieff, Ouspensky and Others

 By the time I was in my forties I had collected a large number of books about Gurdjieff and “the work,” as his legacy is known to his students, and a few by Ouspensky who was less prolific and had less of a following.
 I also had, and still have some, books by Rafael Lefort, Olga Arkadievna de Hartmann, Kathleen Speeth, John G. Bennett and Robert de Ropp which are, at least in part, pertinent to “the work”.
 And, to make even more clear what these two teachers taught I have their biographies by Colin W. Wilson.

-My last blog was written as a result of such a rereading.
+The previous article in this journal was written as a result of such a rereading.
 More recently I have reread Making a Soul by John G. Bennett, adapted from a series of lectures, including extensive responses to questions from the audience, in London, 1954, expounding upon critical elements of the writing and teaching of Gurdjieff.

 Sitting in the quiet early morning of a Swedish late spring, with the sun’s light about to stream into my window at 4:15 AM, I ask myself what I have learned from Gurdjieff and all his interpreters.
 The one thing I will remember is that we are, most of us, most of the time ‘asleep.’
 The subtitle of Colin Wilson’s biography of Gurdjieff is The War Against Sleep.
 Another thing I will remember is that Gurdjieff and his followers asked good questions about the nature of man and his place in the universe.
 Finally, I am grateful for his having introduced me to ways of thinking and being in other parts of the world.